Year 2 Curriculum Overview

 In English, the children write a letter using the events of the Gun Powder plot as inspiration.
 They also write a set of instructions to create a handprint bonfire.
 They then learn about the author Oliver Jeffers and write stories based on his books.

 In this topic, the children learn all about how animals and humans survive the extreme climates of the North and South Polar regions.

 In science, the children investigate which types of material are the best insulators and create insulating blankets to keep an ice cube from melting.
 They design and make a shelter for their ice cube to slow down the melting process and conduct an ‘ice race’.
 They then experiment with weaving different materials and fabrics to find the best insulating container for their ice cube.
 The children look at food chains and sources of food in the Polar Regions, exploring how different Arctic and Antarctic animals have adapted in order to survive the freezing conditions of such extreme habitats.
 The children also learn about the life cycle of a penguin.
-Finally, they find out which plants grow on the outer ring of the Arctic Circle and learn about what the plants need to survive these harsh conditions.
-Theyalso identify the different parts of plants.

 In history, the children find out about famous explorers and dangerous expeditions to the Poles and investigate which materials and supplies would be good to take on an expedition.
 They learn about the historical journey of the ‘Race to the South Pole’, order and sequence events relating to Captain Scott’s exploration of Antarctica, using drama to re-enact the treacherous conditions of the journey.
 The children also learn about Shackleton’s explorations and make comparisons to those of Captain Scott.

 In art, the children make sketches of the shape and form of different species of penguins from direct observation and use a range of sketching skills, such as cross hatching, to add detail.